cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

     "VOPRF06-HashToGroup-" || contextString, where contextString is that which is computed in the Setup functions.
   - HashToScalar(): Use hash_to_field from {{!I-D.irtf-cfrg-hash-to-curve}}
-    using Order() as the prime modulus, with L=48, and `expand_message_xmd` with SHA-256.
+    using Order() as the prime modulus, with L = 48, and `expand_message_xmd` with SHA-256.
-  - Serialization: Group elements are encoded in Ne=33 bytes if compressed point encoding is used, as defined in {{SEC1}}.
-Scalars are encoded in Ns=32 bytes ensuring they are fully reduced modulo p and in big-endian order.
+  - Serialization: Elements are serialized as Ne = 33 byte strings using compressed point encoding for the curve {{SEC1}}.
+Scalars are serialized as Ns = 32 byte strings by fully reducing the value modulo p and in big-endian order.
-- Hash: SHA-256, and Nh=32.
+- Hash: SHA-256, and Nh = 32.
 - ID: 0x0003

 ## OPRF(P-384, SHA-512)